Vamsi-Somepalli/ser594_23fc_project/project_exploration.md

 Created Date	November 10, 2020;
 As on 10/15/2023 Updated Date October 13, 2023;

-**Dataset Record Count:** 1119596
+**Dataset Record Count:** 1102909

-Totla entries: Seven million nine hundred eleven thousand five hundred ninety-eight (7911598)
+Totla entries: seven million nine hundred fourteen thousand four hundred twenty-five (7914425)

 The dataset was preprocessed to only include data from 2019 to present, as older data may not be useful for analyzing crime trends.

-So the record count from 2019 to present are 1119596.
+So the record count from 2019 to present are 1102909(one million one hundred two thousand nine hundred nine).

 **Dataset Field Meanings:**